sergei-mironov/xkb-switch/README.md

 The C++ class has no special dependencies on anything outside of X-related libraries, so it can be easily used with other software.

+Xkb-switch is licensed under the GNU GPLv3, see COPYING for details.

 Building
 --------